 - family members or friends

-Working with representatives: Guidance for DWP staff
+Working with representatives: This guidance explains the department’s policy on providing information about customers to representatives.
+Guidance for DWP staff

 Last reviewed: February 2020.